M-Croghan/CSNotebook-Interview-Prep/Java_OOP.md

 - (Discuss method signature as well: the # of parameters specific to the constructor / method)

 ### <span style="color: aqua">What is a ***constructor***?</span>
 A constructor is a special method that is used to create an object out of a class definition.
 Constructors are called first when an object of a class is instantiated.
 It is essentially responsible for setting up that object including assigning specific data members with values passed to it.
 If a class lacks a constructor, Java assigns one at run time.
-This empty constructor which maintains no parameters is known as the default constrcutor.
+This empty constructor which maintains no parameters is known as the default constructor.
 Constructors cannot be private, they are _always public_.
 You can have more than 1 constructor which accepts different parameters (overloading).

 ### <span style="color: aqua">Where are objects / variables stored?</span>
 - Normals variables are stored in the ***stack***.